Skip to content

 Carlos Cerdan

-The Montebello School District needs a leader like Carlos Cerdan on the School Board.
-Carlos is a life-long Montebello resident, MUSD alumni and current educator.
+Carlos Cerdan: Carlos is a life-long Montebello resident, MUSD alumni and current educator.
 He understands that the School Board must lead on uplifting the entire community.
 That is what Carlos has done with his career: leading a 2019 strike that led to the largest increase in funding in nearly 30 years and championing a living wage for essential workers while on the Boyle Heights Neighborhood Council.

-On the School Board, he will fight for increased college accessibility, fully funded classrooms, smaller class sizes, strong community schools and dedicated green spaces.
-We need UTLA Educator Carlos Cerdan on the MUSD School Board.
+As a School Board Member, he will fight for increased college accessibility, fully funded classrooms, smaller class sizes, strong community schools and dedicated green spaces.

 LA Community College, District 7